Psychosurgery: Effectiveness

 Success rates for anterior capsulotomy, anterior cingulotomy, subcaudate tractotomy, and limbic leucotomy in treating depression and OCD have been reported as between 25 and 70 percent.
 The quality of outcome data is poor and the Royal College of Psychiatrists in their 2000 report concluded that there were no simple answers to the question of modern psychosurgery's clinical effectiveness; studies suggested improvements in symptoms following surgery but it was impossible to establish the extent to which other factors contributed to this improvement.
 Research into the effects of psychosurgery has not been able to overcome a number of methodological problems, including the problems associated with non-standardised diagnoses and outcome measurements, the small numbers treated at any one centre, and positive publication bias.
 Controlled studies are very few in number and there have been no placebo-controlled studies.
 There are no systematic reviews or meta-analyses.

 Modern techniques have greatly reduced the risks of psychosurgery, although risks of adverse effects still remain.
 Whilst the risk of death or vascular injury has become extremely small, there remains a risk of seizures, fatigue, and personality changes following operation.

 A 2012 follow-up study of eight depressed patients who underwent anterior capsulotomy in Vancouver, Canada, classified five of them as responders at two to three years after surgery.
 Results on neuropsychological testing were unchanged or improved, although there were isolated deficits and one patient was left with long-term frontal psychobehavioral changes and fatigue.
 One patient, aged 75, was left mute and akinetic for a month following surgery and then developed dementia.

 By country

 China

 In China, psychosurgical operations which make a lesion in the nucleus accumbens are used in the treatment of drug and alcohol dependence.
+Stereotactic surgery is used to locate and damage the target.

 Psychosurgery is also used in the treatment of schizophrenia, depression, and other mental disorders.
-Psychosurgery is not regulated in China, and its use has been criticised in the West.
+One patient diagnosed with schizophrenia underwent as many as 10 surgeries, without effect on the condition but leaving him with a partially limp right arm and slurred speech.
+The use of psychosurgery in China has been criticised in the West.

+According to the Wall Street Journal, psychosurgery for drug addiction is banned in China since 2004, but other forms of the surgery were not as of 2007.
+Science reports that psychosurgery was only allowed for refractory OCD, depression, and brain disorders since 2008, and that neurosurgeons were pushing to reverse the ban in 2011.

+The ban appears to have been lifted for schizophrenia some time before 2017, when People's Daily Online reposted an article about psychosurgery for schizophrenia in Shanghai from Xinmin Evening News.
+In 2024, Chinese scholars published the Chinese Expert Consensus on Surgical Treatment of Mental Illnesses (2024), with intervention method and targets and evidence/recommendation levels listed for several conditions.